50 Reasons to Be Thankful This Thanksgiving

 Nature walks in the forest

 If shopping were a sport, it might overtake football as the premier Thanksgiving event, thanks to Black Friday and Cyber Monday deals.
 Many a savvy shopper spends the latter part of the holiday planning out their purchases.
 The craziest shopping day of the year isn’t for everyone though, so feel free to enjoy the sales from the comfort of your computer screen.
-Just make sure you’re not making these 10 Black Friday shopping mistakes.
+And, for better or worse, Black Friday will be different this year, as surges of shopping crowds are far from COVID-friendly.
+Here are the 5 biggest ways Black Friday will be different in 2020.

 Technology brings us so many gifts, but perhaps none are as meaningful as the ability to see our loved ones even when they can’t physically be with us.
-Thankfully, we have Facetime, Skype, and other apps to bring in far-off grandparents, cousins, children, and friends.
+Thankfully, we have FaceTime, Skype, Zoom, and other apps to bring in far-off (and, this year, COVID-conscious) grandparents, cousins, children, and friends.

 Cold, dry weather means dry, cracked lips and skin.
 Lip balm and lotion can be lifesavers this time of year.
 A small thing to be grateful for, perhaps, but an important one.
 Plus, you can buy lip balm in seasonal flavors like candy cane, caramel apple, and, of course, pumpkin spice.